oliviawestmacottssw/SSW.Rules.Content/rules/is-the-signage-adequate/rule.md

 Make sure your event is well signposted, so your attendees can find not only the venue, but also important areas within it.

-Your signage could include the following
+​Your signage could include the following

 - Directions from nearby transport, such as train stations and bus stops
 - Registration area